 DUSTY’S JUNIOR UNIVERSITY SUMMER PROGRAM

-The Office of Continuing Education offers a summer camp for children from Kinder to 12th grade.
+The Office of Continuing Education offers a summer camp for children from Kinder to Middle School.
 Our camp provides a child the opportunity to continue learning through our innovative summer camp.
-They will get to experience a little of University Life by attending classes on campus, eating lunch at the food court and developing their own class schedule.
+They will get to experience a little of University Life by attending classes on campus and eating lunch at the food court.
 Exposing children to the University atmosphere at an early age can truly impact their future goals and even success.

 The Office of Continuing Education offers life-long learning courses for personal enrichment.
 These range from painting, ceramics, foreign language, writing, healthcare, exercise, cooking and more.

 Each summer Texas A&M International University Office of Continuing Education hosts the College Board Advanced Placement Summer Institute for those teachers seeking to become AP certified or to learn innovative best practices, explore research-based strategies, or increase course knowledge.

 TAMIU Office of Continuing Education is honored to be working with the Department of Defense’s expanded Military Spouse Career Advancement Accounts (MyCAA) program to provide medical, business, technical, and legal online training at no cost to the spouses of our military who work hard daily to protect our country.
 The Office of Continuing Education believes that military spouses deserve a high-quality education that leads to an in-demand career – a career that’s portable, so relocation never gets in the way of reaching their goals.

 OFFICE OF CONTINUING EDUCATION

 Student Center 118/119